Print Edition - 2018-05-15 | News

 Annual policies, plans to have five-year vision

-May 15, 2018-In a departure from tradition, the government is set to introduce its fiscal policies and programmes spelling out a five-year roadmap.
+In a departure from tradition, the government is set to introduce its fiscal policies and programmes spelling out a five-year roadmap.
 According to officials, all the ministries have been directed to come up with annual policies and five-year programmes separately for their sectors.

 As decided by the Cabinet on Monday, President Bidya Devi Bhandari will present the government’s policies and programmes in the federal parliament on May 21.